Wabri/dotfiles/README.md

 - [Jet Brains mono](https://www.jetbrains.com/lp/mono/)
 - [Font Awesome](https://fontawesome.com/)

-The font awesome is used in i3status, bash-it, vim and more.
+The font awesome is used in i3status, bash-it, vim, vscodium, and more.

 ## Xresources